Stability testing best practice for Pharmaceutical products

 – Management of deviations and reporting

-A protocol is required for each stability study with a closeout report once the study is completed.
+A protocol is required for each stability study, with a closeout report once the study is completed.

 The protocol would contain the following information:

-- General Product information
+i.
+General product information

 – Name, source, manufacturing sites, and date of manufacture of drug substance